• Skip to primary navigation

 Why you will love this recipe:

-• This recipe is so easy to make and only requires a few minutes of hands on time.
+• This oatmeal recipe is quick and easy to make and only requires a few minutes of hands on time, just like the best oat milk hot chocolate.

-• You get to choose what you add to your baked oatmeal, whether that be chocolate, blueberries, raspberries, bananas, chopped nuts etc.
+• You get to choose what you add to your baked oatmeal, whether that be chocolate, blueberries, raspberries, bananas, or chopped nuts to give it the flavour you prefer.

 • It makes great leftovers so it's a great option for meal prep.

-• If you love baked oats you will also love protein baked oats!
+If you love delicious breakfast recipes you will also love protein baked oats and the best oat milk pancakes.

-• Rolled oats - The base of this delicious healthy baked oatmeal for one.
-I use gluten free sprouted rolled oats which are easier to digest, gluten free and glyphosate free.
+• Rolled oats - The base of this delicious healthy baked oatmeal.
+I like to use gluten-free sprouted rolled oats.
 Make sure you use rolled oats and not quick oats or steel cut oats for this recipe.

 • Fillings of your choice - the options are endless: chocolate chips, blueberries, raspberries, blackberries, bananas, strawberries, chopped nuts etc. Whatever you like!